 Capability Component.
 An individual capability within a capability portfolio or the larger capability domain.
-It is a system comprising workforce (i.e., FTE/WYE), equipment, facilities, processes, resources, competencies, and technologies that delivers products and services; for example, a wind tunnel and the workforce that manages, operates, and maintains it; or a complex dedicated to an end-to-end process.
+It is a system comprising workforce (i.e., FTE/WYE), equipment, facilities, NPR 7120.5F -- AppendixA Page 55 of 149 processes, resources, competencies, and technologies that delivers products and services; for example, a wind tunnel and the workforce that manages, operates, and maintains it; or a complex dedicated to an end-to-end process.